EliGor1989/sharedMemoryClient/README.md

 # SharedMemoryClient
-**SMClient** is a project that offers dynamic link libraries (.DLL) with functions for creating, reading, writing and releasing virtual memories.
+**SMClient** is a project that offers dynamic link libraries (*.dll) with functions for creating, reading, writing and releasing virtual memories.
-The use of **Shared Memories is a type of Interprocess Communication (IPC)** that allows two or several programs to access a memory location making it possible to transfer data between processes and/or between applications.
+**Shared Memories is a type of Interprocess Communication (IPC)** that allows two or several programs to access a memory location making it possible to transfer data between processes and/or between applications.

 # Content
 The project is divided into two parts: